 Kidz2Leaders Our Cathedral Thrift House has a partnership with the Kidz2Leaders mentoring and summer camp program for youth who have a parent incarcerated.

 La Amistad families received immediate assistance from the Cathedral of St. Philip to ensure the students in our after-school program are getting the nutrition they need at home.
-The need continues over the summer.

 Partners for Home

 Partners for Home is the overarching organization supporting all Homeless Service Providers.
 You can visit their website for more information about city-wide efforts to care for caring for people experiencing homelessness and Covid-19.
 Volunteers and staff working with the homeless are exempt from the City of Atlanta’s Shelter in Place order.
 If you are willing and able to do outreach, please contact: email@example.com